Dipankar Banerjee (metallurgist): Biography

 Born on 15 February 1952, Dipankar Banerjee graduated in metallurgical engineering from the Indian Institute of Technology, Madras in 1974.
 After gaining a master's degree, he pursued his doctoral studies at the Indian Institute of Science (IISc) to earn a PhD in 1979.
 His post-doctoral work was at the Aeronautical Research and Development Board of India of the Defence Research and Development Organization (DRDO) as a research fellow and after completing the work, he started his career at the Defence Metallurgical Research Laboratory (DMRL) of DRDO in 1979.
 He became the director of DMRL in 1996 and held the position until 2003 when he was appointed as the chief controller of research and development of DRDO, overseeing the aeronautical and materials programs of the organization.
 In 2010, he returned to his alma mater, the IISc, as a professor at the Department of Materials Engineering and heads the Processing, Structure and Properties of Materials Laboratory (PSPM) as its group leader.
 During this period, he had several stints on research assignments in the US which included those at the Carnegie Mellon University, the Los Alamos National Laboratory and the General Electric Research Laboratory.
-He is a former chair of the research council of the National Institute of Interdisciplinary Science and Technology and the incumbent chair of the researchcouncil of Central Glass and Ceramics Research Institute of CSIR and the Gas Turbine Materials (GTMAP) program of the Aeronautics Research and Development Board of DRDO.
+He is a former chair of the research council of the National Institute of Interdisciplinary Science and Technology and the incumbent chair of the research council of Central Glass and Ceramics Research Institute of CSIR and the Gas Turbine Materials (GTMAP) program of the Aeronautics Research and Development Board of DRDO.
 He is a former president and the incumbent member of the council of the Indian Institute of Metals and sits in the governing board of the Indian Institute of Technology, Madras.
 The memberships of the board of governors of Mishra Dhatu Nigam and the strategic advisory committee of the Mining and Metallurgical Society of America were some of his other past assignments.